 4. Set targets.
 The maxim what gets measured gets done rings very true here.
 Part of embedding social mobility within your organisation’s practices is making yourself accountable and setting out to achieve something.

 5. Celebrate your success.
 Some companies have already been doing great work in social mobility, whist others are just starting on their journey.
-Whatever the case, when you‘ve achieved something find a way to shout about.
+Whatever the case, when you‘ve achieved something find a way to shout about it.
 The more you do so, the more others in your sector and area will not want to be left behind and they will have to do something too.
 One excellent way to celebrate success is to enter the UK Social Mobility Awards.
 We look forward to your entry.

 Tunde Banjoko OBE